AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 AEM 6.4 introduces Smart Translation Search capability to support multilingual search scenarios.
 Customers with globally distributed teams across multiple locales now have access to search in different languages without having to go through costly and time-consuming translation workflows.

-* Search query is translated without manual intervention.
+* Search query is translated without amy manual intervention.
-* Has support for Smart Tags, which are generated in English, but are machine translated to others language.
+* Smart Tags are generated in English and are machine-translated to others languages.
 * Multilingual search is built using open source library Apache Joshua that supports more than 50 languages.

 ## User Experience {#user-experience}

-AEM 6.4 delivers significant user experience improvements in areas of browse, search, multi page assets and admin tools.
+AEM 6.4 delivers significant user experience improvements in areas of browse, search, multi-page assets and administration tools.
 Details below:

-Browse Improvements
+Browse improvements

 * New Content Tree rail to quickly navigate an asset hierarchy.
 In combination with the list view, this restores the Classic UI interaction model to browse asset hierarchies.
 * New Keyboard Shortcuts such as (m) for Move operation, (p) for navigation to properties page, (ctrl+c) for copy operation and many more.